ToontjeM/oracle-migration-demo/oracle-sample-schemas/README.txt

 3. Schema dependencies and requirements:

 3.1 	The OE schema requires that the database be enabled for spatial data
-	and that the HR schema exists.
+	and that the HRPLUS schema exists.

 3.2	The PM schema requires that the database be enabled for Intermedia,
 	which itself requires a Java-enabled database, and that the OE